JetBrains/resharper-devguide/Plugins/Debugging.md

 If debugging a plugin installed into a standalone host such as dotPeek, simply change the startup executable to point to the host.
 The standalone applications are installed to `%LOCALAPPDATA%\JetBrains\Installations\{HostFullIdentifier}`.
 The `/rootSuffix` argument is not needed.

-> **NOTE** The `{HostFullIdentifier}` is the name of the install folder for the current host, such as `ReSharperPlatformVs12` for Visual Studio 2013, or `dotPeek01`.
-More details can be found about the `HostFullIdentifier` in the section on [Extension Deployment](../Extensions/Deployment/LocalInstallation.md#updating-the-extension-locally).
+> **NOTE** The [`{HostFullIdentifier}`](/Extensions/Deployment/InstallProcess/HostIdentifiers.md) is the name of the install folder for the current host, such as `ReSharperPlatformVs12` for Visual Studio 2013, or `dotPeek01`.
+More details can be found in the section on [Host Identifiers](/Extensions/Deployment/InstallProcess/HostIdentifiers.md).

-If the plugin doesn't load, see the [Troubleshooting section](../Extensions/Troubleshooting.md).
+If the plugin doesn't load, see the [Troubleshooting section](/Extensions/Troubleshooting.md).